THE SHOW = WORKMANSHIP AND COLLECTIBILITY CLASSES ONLY!

 Class limit is 3 horses per class.

-Extra Horses: limit of 2 horses per class may be added at the rate of $1.00 per horse, payable as cash only at the table.
+Extra Horses: limit of 2 extra horses per class may be added at the rate of $1.00 cash per horse - payable at the table by laying the cash next to your model.

-Class participation limits per horse: a model can compete in one (1) class only.
+IMPORTANT: To define class limit per horse: a model can compete in one (1) COLLECTIBILITY OR WORKMANSHIP class only, and one "PONIES ON PARADE" class.

 General Class Information: Classes may be split, combined or canceled, depending upon the number of entries, at the discretion of the judge and/or showholder.

 Scale Descriptions: The models commonly termed Traditional and/or Classic will show in the regular classes.
-Models commonly termed Stablemate, TinyMite, Pebbles and Chips will show in the Mini classes where a mini class alternative is noted.
+Models commonly termed Micro-Mini, Stablemate, TinyMite, Littlebit, Pebbles and Chips will show in the Mini classes.

-Paper Flats to 5th Place in Classes, unique awards to Championships and Over-All Grand Championships.
+AWARDS: Paper Flats to 5th Place in Classes, unique awards to Championships and Over-All Grand Championships

 ENTRY CARDS:

-Each entry must have a 3x5" card.
-For this show cards maybe either white or colored.
+Each entry must have a 3x5 card.
+For this show cards may be either white or colored.
 On the up side, type or print clearly the class number (mandatory), breed and gender.
-On the down side, print the horse's name and the shower's name.
-For security purposes, you may tag your horses but please be careful to have only the horse's breed and gender showing when you place it in the show ring.
-Do not place your horse's hooves on another entry's card or leg tags.
+On the down side, print the horse name and the shower name.
+For security purposes, you may tag your horses but please be careful to have only the breed and gender showing when you place it in the show ring.
+Do not place your horse\\'s hooves on your entry card, documentation, another entry card or leg tags.
 Entries without index-type entry cards will be disqualified.
-Please do not use scraps of paper or Post-It notes, 3x5" index cards ONLY
+Please DO NOT use scraps of paper or Post-It notes…3x5 index cards ONLY.

 DOCUMENTATION:

-Documentation for your horse is welcome and is almost required in collectibility classes – please do not assume your judge knows every detail that could help your horse place in the ribbons.
+Documentation for your horses is welcomed and is basically required in collectibility classes.
+Please do not assume your judge knows every detail that could help your horse place in the ribbons.
 As a courtesy to other showers, please limit the size of your documentation to a maximum of 8-1/2 x 11 inches.
+Books open to the correct page and marked with a post-it type arrow or note may be placed next to your model if there is room - or on the floor directly under your model with a post-it note saying where to look if the table is full and space is limited.

 SPONSORSHIP RAFFLE: